kodymoodley/extract-hypothesis-annotations-from-url/README.md

 + [Git](https://git-scm.com/) **or** an archive extractor like [7-Zip](https://www.7-zip.org/)
 + URL to a webpage that has Hypothes.is annotations on it / A direct URL or local filepath to a PDF file that contains Hypothes.is annotations
 + If you are extracting private (non-public) annotations from a Hypothes.is group, you need its [Group ID](https://web.hypothes.is/help/how-to-join-a-private-group/).
 + You will need your Hypothes.is API key to use the script.
-You can find this here (after logging in to your Hypothes.is account): [https://hypothes.is/account/developer](https://hypothes.is/account/developer)
+You can find this [here](https://hypothes.is/account/developer) after logging in to your Hypothes.is account.

 #### For Users: running the script